In the hat! Chichester City take higher-division Hartley Wintney to FA Cup replay

-Chichester City are in the hat for the FA Cup third qualifying round draw after they drew 0-0 at Hartley Wintney.
+Chichester City are in the hat for today's FA Cup third qualifying round draw after they drew 0-0 at Hartley Wintney.

 The home side, who ply their trade one step above Chi, came into the tie on the back of a 5-1 midweek win over Fareham Town in the Hampshire Senior Cup, while Chichester saw top spot disappear with their 1-0 defeat to Three Bridges at Oaklands Park on Tuesday.